ctmm-initiative/window/README.md

 cd window
 ```
 ### Arguments
-- data (tracking data of ctmm class)
+- data: tracking data of ctmm class
+- CTMM: Guess model used as a starting point for the model fitting process.
+Use ctmm.guess(data)
-- variable (calculates parameter estimate : "area", "diffusion", "velocity")
+- variable: calculates parameter estimate : "area", "diffusion", "speed, "velocity", "position"
-- dt.min (minimum time step between Time series windows as difftime object)
+- dt.min: minimum time step between Time series windows as difftime object
-- window (window size as difftime object)
+- window: window size as difftime object
+- max_windows: Option for setting a limit to window estimates calculated for the time series (TS)
-- select (More rigorous method for selecting movement model by default.
-For faster modeling fitting make select = FALSE)
+- select: More rigorous method for selecting movement model by default.
+For faster modeling fitting make select = FALSE
-- recycle (Option to use the previous model fit as a starting point for the next model fitting process in the timeseries)
+- recycle: Option to use the previous model fit as a starting point for the next model fitting process in the timeseries
+- Guassian: Option when estimating speed parameter (Default set to FALSE)
+- covariate: Option for including covariate in the TS object class and plotting along parameter estimate (name of column)

 ### Usage
 Create an object of class TS using the animal tracking data, and then use plot() to visualize the TS object